foroozandehgroup/nmrpoise/docs/au.rst

 ---------------------

 POISE is bundled with two basic AU programmes for 1D and 2D spectra respectively.
+These are mostly self-explanatory, so the text is just given below.
-Of course, you can write your own AU programme to be used with POISE.
+Of course, you can write your own AU programmes to be used with POISE routines.

 poise_1d